oktayshakirov/timeazon-fullstack/README.md

 ```

 ### Step 4: Connecting your database to the environment

+For the purpose of this project i have used XAMPP with MySQL Server to use Strapi and create the Database.

 Create a file .env in the main folder of your application